tvheadend/tvheadend-documentation/docs/install_tuner_hardware.md

 ###1.
 Install the Tuner Hardware

-This is obviously a core requirement that's outside of the scope of this guide
+This is obviously a core requirement that's outside of the scope of this guide.

 You basically have the choice of: